harshvardhan-deriv/Cursor-For-Tiktok-Videos--Open-Source/README.md

-# Viral Clips Crew 🎥 ✨
+# Cursor for Tiktok 🎥 ✨

 Your AI-powered video editor for creating viral TikTok clips!